Tahrir Square: June 2013 protests and Morsi overthrow

 On 29 June 2013, thousands of Egyptians converged on Tahrir Square to demonstrate against the Egyptian President Mohamed Morsi, demanding his resignation from office.
 The demonstrators used the slogan "the people want the ouster of the regime," used in the protests that led to the 2011 revolution.

 By the 30th, their number had increased and demonstrations were reported to be in progress in 18 locations across Cairo.
-The demonstration had hundreds of thousands of protesters, although the Egyptian Government claims there were 33 million in the street, this number is highly suspected of since the largest square in Egypt, Tahrir Square, can only hold 2 million people maximum.
+The demonstration had hundreds of thousands of protesters, although the Egyptian Government claims there were 33 million in the street, this number is highly suspected of since the largest square in Egypt, Tahrir Square, can only hold 200,000-225,000 people maximum, according to earlier crowd-size analyses.

 On 3 July 2013, General Abdul Fatah al-Sisi announced the removal of President Mohamed Morsi and suspended the Egyptian constitution after ongoing public protests.
 The move was described as a "coup d'état" by supporters of Morsi and/or the Muslim Brotherhood and much of the international media, but when combined with the protests, it has instead been described by its supporters, as well as other media outlets, as a revolution.